Further uses of SWIM

 SWIM imaging principles can also be applied to Ocean Bottom Sensor (OBS) surveys using reciprocity turning the traditional dense source grid of OBS surveys into a set of very dense ‘virtual’ receiver locations.
 By doing to so, the image and illumination of the subsurface can be enlarged to the area covered by the source grid.

-Depth imaging slices in the shallow subsurface provided using primary reflections only (left) and using SWIM (right) for the deepwater Jubarte PRM pilot in the Campos Basin, Brazil.
+Depth imaging slices in the shallow subsurface provided using primary reflections only (left) and using SWIM (right) for a deepwater PRM pilot in the Campos Basin, Brazil.
 Note the significant improvement in subsurface coverage using SWIM.
 Data: Petrobras

 By invoking simplifying assumptions about the sea surface shape and its reflective properties, SWIM can also be applied to traditional hydrophone-only data.